 Carmen Since you are working many years now in this sector, how do you see the future of construction?
 What are the main challenges that the sector is facing at the moment?

-Timo: I think I have a quite good picture about the challenges.
+Timo: I have quite a good picture of the challenges.
 There are two problems here.
-The construction is actually the wrong word, because I think that most of the problems come not from the construction.
-I think we build quite good, once you move out on the construction site.
+The construction is the wrong word because most problems come from something other than the construction.
 The problem is more on the design and engineering.

-One problem that is obviously influences the construction is that we cannot provide construction with the right information that they need to build something.
-But the bigger problem is that it takes us too long to design and engineer.
-So, if you think about like normal type of projects, we usually tend to have design cycles, engineering cycles of 10 to 15 years.
-So, thinking about, for example, flood defense projects.
+One problem that influences construction is that we cannot provide construction with the information they need to build something.
+But the bigger problem is that designing and engineering take us too long.
+If we think about everyday projects, we usually have design and engineering cycles of 10 to 15 years.
+So, think about, for example, flood defence projects.
 So, we need from 10 to 15 years to design and engineer our fabric fences.
-Most of the cities will be overflown, looking at the sea level rise.
+Most of the cities will be overflown, looking at the rise of the sea level.
 We need to become significantly quicker in delivering design and engineering.

-The second problem is, of course, we are doing a really, really bad job in terms of quality.
-Our stuff holds up, but we sell them commission, any type of product that really works from the beginning.
-So, no other industry has this.
-Other industries sometimes have quality problems, but that is not the norm.
+The second problem is we need to do a better job regarding quality.
+Our stuff holds up, but we sell them commission, any product that really works from the beginning.
+So, this is the only industry that has this.
+Other industries sometimes have quality problems, but that is different.
 Usually, they deliver something that works, and we do not.
 But that is only one aspect of the quality.

-The big aspect of the quality is that our designs are terrible in terms of resource usage, terrible in terms of maintainability, terrible in terms of reusability, terrible in terms of all type of lifecycle aspects.
-Terrible in how much carbon they embody too.
-And so, we need to also change the industry that we can design and engineer, not only faster, but with much higher quality.
-And I hope, we can make some jumps towards that in Reincarnate.
+The big aspect of the quality is that our designs are terrible in terms of resource usage, terrible in terms of maintainability, terrible in terms of reusability, and terrible in terms of all types of lifecycle aspects.
+It is terrible how much carbon they embody, too.
+And so, we need to change the industry so that we can design and engineer faster and with much higher quality.
+And we can make some jumps towards that in Reincarnate.

 But these are the big problems.
-When you ask me where the industry is moving towards.
-I can say I am worried that we are not moving towards the right direction.
-I see a lot of good people and good companies that want to move.
-On the other hand, of course, the external pressures will get bigger.
-So, probably that we just have to change.
+When you ask me where the industry is moving, I am worried that we are not moving in the right direction.
+I see many good people and good companies that want to move.
+On the other hand, the external pressures will get bigger.
+So, we may have to change.
 But at the moment, I do not see much.

 Carmen Okay.
-Having shared these challenges the sector is facing, what does Reincarnate brings new to this construction sector moving towards circularity?
+Having shared these challenges the sector is facing, what does Reincarnate bring new to this construction sector moving towards circularity?

-Timo: Circularity is one part of the quality design and engineer.
-So, I think Reincarnate hopefully can provide some new insights, tools, methods and also proven evidence based on best practices and how we can improve the quality of our designs with respect to using less material, extending the life cycle of buildings and being able to reuse things that were used somewhere else.
-I think that is very important.
+Timo: Circularity is one part of quality design and engineering.
+So, I think Reincarnate hopefully can provide some new insights, tools, methods and also proven evidence based on best practices and how we can improve the quality of our designs concerning using less material, extending the life cycle of buildings and being able to reuse things that were used somewhere else.
+That is very important.

-Together with the tool kit and the Circular Potential Information Management System that we want to develop, I really hope that we can improve not only the quality but just like kind of a method-based approach, like knowledge-based approach, but also the time that is required to provide the designs.
+Together with the toolkit and the Circular Potential Information Management System that we want to develop, I hope that we can improve not only the quality but also the method-based approach, like a knowledge-based approach, and the time required to provide the designs.

-I hope that to Reincarnate, we can tackle some of these pressing needs and issues that the industry has.
-And then one of the things we really need to achieve as a team is disseminate this widely, spread the word, motivate companies, people, industry to adopt these tools to move forward.
+I hope that to Reincarnate, we tackle some of the industry’s pressing needs and issues.
+One of the things we really need to achieve as a team is to disseminate this widely, spread the word, and motivate companies, people, and the industry to adopt these tools to move forward.

 Carmen: Great!
 Very ambitious projects have been carried out to transform this sector and make it more sustainable.
 Do you know any that have inspired you?